Estimating the performance boundary of Gottesman-Kitaev-Preskill codes and number-phase codes: INTRODUCTION

 In realistic CV platforms, decoherence of bosonic modes is dominated by photon loss and dephasing.
 Photon loss induces stochastic displacements in phase space, while dephasing corresponds to random phase rotations.
 Therefore, effective bosonic QEC requires encoding structures that are intrinsically robust against displacements, rotations, or both.

-Among existing proposals, the Gottesman–Kitaev–Preskill (GKP) code~\cite{gottesman2001encoding,Grimsmo2021GKPCode} and the number–phase (NP) code~\cite{Hu2025NP,Grimsmo2020RotationCodes} represent two paradigmatic bosonic lattice encodings distinguished by their symmetries.
+Among existing proposals, the Gottesman-Kitaev-Preskill (GKP) code~\cite{gottesman2001encoding,Grimsmo2021GKPCode} and the number-phase (NP) code~\cite{Hu2025NP,Grimsmo2020RotationCodes} represent two paradigmatic bosonic lattice encodings distinguished by their symmetries.
 GKP codes encode logical information in a phase-space lattice protected by translational symmetry in position and momentum, rendering them particularly resilient to small displacement errors, which dominate in Gaussian noise channels arising from thermal noise and photon loss.
-In contrast, NP codes, including well-known cat codes~\cite{Cochrane1999cat1} and binomial codes~\cite{Michael2016binomial}, encode logical information on a lattice in the number–phase domain.
+In contrast, NP codes, including well-known cat codes~\cite{Cochrane1999cat1} and binomial codes~\cite{Michael2016binomial}, encode logical information on a lattice in the number-phase domain.
 Their structure endows them with intrinsic robustness against phase-rotation errors associated with dephasing, while simultaneously retaining nontrivial protection against photon loss through their number-space structure.

 These symmetry distinctions lead to qualitatively different noise-resilience characteristics and scaling behaviors.
 When noise channels are dominated by a single error type, increasing the mean photon number can monotonically suppress the corresponding correctable error~\cite{Albert2018PerformanceSingleMode}.
-Under general loss–dephasing noise, however, displacement and rotation errors compete, producing an intrinsic trade-off between different lattice codes.
+Under general loss-dephasing noise, however, displacement and rotation errors compete, producing an intrinsic trade-off between different lattice codes.
 In this regime, both the code size and the lattice geometry determine performance.

 Despite extensive analytical insights into loss-dephasing channels~\cite{Ouyang2021NPtradeoff,Leviant2022quantumcapacity,Mele2024quantumcom_lossdephasing}, systematic quantitative comparisons of bosonic codes across broad noise regimes remain limited.
 Most previous works explore restricted parameter subsets, such as fixed lattice geometries or selected mean photon numbers, and evaluate performance under specific noise assumptions~\cite{Albert2018PerformanceSingleMode,totey2023performancerandombosonicrotation,Schlegel2022CatStates,Grimsmo2021GKPCode,Bashmakova2025squeezedFock}.
 As a result, the global performance landscape and the boundary separating regimes of intrinsic advantage have not been quantitatively established.